krakrjak/hakyll-blog/posts/Haskell GSoC 2015 Proposal.markdown

 # Addendum

-My proposal will not be evaluated as the original abstract was too long and through the editing I missed the window of opportunity.
+My proposal was not in melange.
 Once I hit submit on the proposal, the submission window had expired (about 2 seconds late).
-This stands as a record of my intentions, paid or otherwise, to work on these tasks.
+This stands as a record of a bad GSoC proposal.
+Problems include lack of incoporation of feedback from potential mentors.
+Lack of depth or specifics in time estimation.
+This is a good first draft and will inspire future posts about these topics as I work with these softwares more.